selabhvl/dat250public/expassignments/expass6.md

 ### Introduction

-The goal of this assignment is to make initial experiments front-end technologies for enterprise application.
-You will be exploring the following technologies:
+The goal of this assignment is to make initial experiments front-end technologies for enterprise applications.

-- Spring Framework: spring.io
--

 ### Experiment 1: Modell-View-Controller Web Applications